Banking in Mexico as an Expat or Traveler

 Most Recent: A reminder of how online tools have changed the whole prospect of living in another country full or part-time.

-Hola - I am a partner with Ventanas Mexico, which provides resources for those exploring part or full-time life in Mexico, and author of the "Interactive Guide to Learning Spanish Free Online" a curation of the best free tools and features on line, organized into lesson plans.
+Kerry Baker is a partner with Ventanas Mexico, which provides resources for those exploring part or full-time life in Mexico, and author of the "Interactive Guide to Learning Spanish Free Online"a curation of the best free tools and features on line, organized into lesson plans.

-More recently I releassed "If Only I Had a Place" a guide for the aspiring expat on renting in Mexico, which includes a listing of rental concierges.
+More recently she released "If Only I Had a Place" a guide for the aspiring expat on renting in Mexico which includes a listing of rental concierges in the places most desired by expats.

 "A phenomenal resource for adults who are trying to learn Spanish on their own" - Two Expats in Mexico (blog)